Vampire Princess Miyu: TV series characters

 A Yuki-onna who possesses the powers of levitation, teleportation, and manipulating wind and snow.
 Her widowed father, Kitjutsushi (鬼術師), was the leader of a group of Shinma protectors who were tasked with ensuring that a guardian would emerge during the Taishō period, which turned out to be Miyu.
 After the Bird Shinma, Black Kite, killed him, she discovered her ice powers after encountering a feasting Shinma.
-Since then, she has been Miyu's rival and seeks to destroy Shinma because she thinks Miyu is not up to the job.
+Since then, she has been Miyu's rival and has sought to destroy Shinma because she believes Miyu is not up to the job.
 She is less sympathetic than Miyu and is willing to kill those who stand in her way of destroying Shinma.
 After freezing the city, she and Miyu fight each other in a final confrontation.
 After Matsukaze's sacrifice, Reiha unleashes a blizzard that overwhelms Miyu before Larva breaks free and decapitates her.
-Her body, however, picks up her head and leaves while vowing to one day return and defeat Miyu.
+Her body, however, picks up her head and leaves, vowing to return one day and defeat Miyu.